The Weekly Pushback

 Prison Book Program

-Calvin Arey, a longtime Boston resident and retired real estate professional, is the only surviving lead plaintiff from Landman v.
+November 9, 2025 - Calvin Arey, a longtime Boston resident and retired real estate professional, is the only surviving lead plaintiff from Landman v.
 Royster, the landmark case that desegregated Virginia’s prisons and established basic due process rights for incarcerated people.
 Drawing on his own experience of incarceration in the 1960s and 1970s, Calvin began sending books to prisoners in Virginia in 2022, eventually founding the Albert Woodfox Memorial Mini-Freedom Libraries.
 Through his nonprofit, he has mailed more than 3,000 books to prisoners in 16 Virginia prisons and recently expanded to three Massachusetts prisons.
 Living on Social Security, Calvin funds this work almost entirely through personal donations.
 Old South is proud to offer a $1,000 grant to purchase additional books for Massachusetts prisoners for the Prison Book Program.

 Latest News

-By Kate Silfen, Church Historian | September 9, 2025 Council Meeting Report September’s Council meeting was chock full of financial information and…
+By Kate Silfen, Church Historian | December 9, 2025 Council Meeting Report Council’s December meeting opened on a tender note.
+The Reverend…

 Upcoming Events